 Behind Thailand’s beautiful beaches, its people’s smiling faces, and the tropical jungles lies a terrible secret: modern day slavery.
 In Buddhist culture, women work to support their families so men can earn spiritual merit as monks.
 Many parents send their daughters to work in cities where the only option is prostitution.
 As the country’s natural beauty continues to draw visitors, sexual tourism continues to grow.
 It’s estimated 60% of tourists visit the Red Light Districts—and 90% of Thai men visit local karaoke bars for the same reason.
 Will you share the freedom of Christ with the broken in Thailand?

-Once a part of Romania, this former Soviet republic declared independence in 1991.
-Moldova, one of the poorest European countries, is riddled with a high underground crime rate.
-This country is vulnerable as a transit point of human trafficking.
-The main language spoken is Romanian (also called Moldovan) but there's debate as to what the Moldovan ethnicity is exactly.
-We need people who will bring kingdom clarity and declare the peace of God over a land filled with confusion and chaos.
+Once a part of Romania and a former Soviet Republic, Moldova declared independence in 1991.
+Immediately after, the economy severely declined.
+Because it relies so heavily on agriculture, Moldova is the poorest country is Europe.
+It is also riddled with underground crime and is a vulnerable transit point of human trafficking.
+Because the main language is Romanian, there's debate as to what the Moldovan ethnicity is exactly.
+Will you share the peace of God over a land searching for hope?

 Sandwiched between Estonia to the north and Lithuania to the south, Latvia is home to the largest medieval church in Europe.
 Like Estonia, Latvia is a hidden gem for tourism.
 But it’s not all cathedrals and beautiful architecture – Latvia has a dark side.
 Often called the “fatherless nation,” Latvia is home to thousands of young people whose families suffer brokenness due to the high unemployment, depression, and substance abuse that run rampant there.
 Come love the Latvian people and introduce them to the love of God as the father they don’t have.
 And if you’re there in the winter, you might get to walk on the frozen Baltic Sea!